oudeismetis/oudeis/content/blog/2020/gaming-with-4-year-old.md

 But in this game, you are tethered to your teammate.
 They can't get too far ahead or behind before you run out of yarn.
 Most of the puzzles require one person to stand on a specific spot and wait as the other person solves a piece of the puzzle.
 There is also a lot of swinging and climbing where one player has to spot the other to make sure they get through safely.

 ![Unravel 2](/img/2020/games/unravel_2.jpeg)</br>
-I know a lot of patience was learned in this game...by me.
+I know a lot of patience was learned in this game. . .by me.

 Teamwork was the biggest thing she learned here.
 She couldn't just think about herself or what she was doing, but also had to think about me, and eventually "we".
 This really slowed the game down for us as we would both be jumping around the screen testing different things and discussing how we would get over the obstacle together.